Nord Stream 1 gas supply cut aimed at sowing uncertainty, Germany warns | Headlines

 Russia's Gazprom on Wednesday announced a further cut in the amount of gas it can pump through the Nord Stream 1 pipeline to Europe, a move Germany's economy minister said was aimed at sowing uncertainty and pushing up fuel prices.

 Russia's Gazprom on Wednesday announced a further cut in the amount of gas it can pump through the Nord Stream 1 pipeline to Europe, a move Germany's economy minister said was aimed at sowing uncertainty and pushing up fuel prices.
-The second supply capacity cut in as many days means that Nord Stream 1 will run at just 40% of its capacity.
-Gazprom initially blamed the cut on delays getting Siemens Energy equipment that is undergoing maintenance in Canada, which Germany's energy regulator said that does not explain the cut.
+The second supply capacity cut in as many days means that Nord Stream 1 will run at just 40% capacity.
+Gazprom initially blamed delays getting Siemens Energy equipment that is undergoing maintenance in Canada, which Germany's energy regulator said does not explain the cut.

-However, Uniper, Germany's biggest importer of Russian gas, said deliveries from Russia were down a quarter from agreed to volumes, adding that it was able to procure missing volumes from other sources.
-British and Dutch wholesale gas rose after Gazprom's warning, the latest example of energy being used as a tool in an economic war between Moscow and the West since Russia's invasion of Ukraine on Feb.
+Uniper, Germany's biggest importer of Russian gas, said deliveries from Russia were down a quarter from agreed upon volumes.
+British and Dutch wholesale gas prices rose after Gazprom's warning, the latest example of how the energy market has become central to the economic war between Moscow and the West since Russia's invasion of Ukraine on Feb.
 24.

 Gazprom has not immediately replied to a request for comment.
 The Dutch front-month contract was up 16.7 euros at 113.60 euros per megawatt hour (MWh) by 1518 GMT, its highest level since mid-May.
 The day-ahead contract was up 17.07 euros at 107.50 euros/MWh.

-Flows via the Nord Stream 1 pipeline remained fairly stable at around 45 million kilowatt hours per hour up until 1600 GMT, data on the operator's website showed.
-UNIPER DELIVERIES DOWN
+Flows via the Nord Stream 1 pipeline remained fairly stable at around 45 million kilowatt hours per hour up until 1700 GMT, data on Nord Stream's website showed.
+Data from the website showed a sharp drop in nominations to around 29.6 million kilowatt hours per hour from 2100 GMT, in line with the pipeline running at 40% of its capacity.

+UNIPER DELIVERIES DOWN Uniper said its supplies from Russia were 25% below nominated volumes.
+It was able to procure missing volumes from other sources and was in touch with German authorities, it said.

+Gas flows from Gazprom to Italy were down by about 15% on Wednesday from the previous day, said ENI..
+Gazprom has been demanding that its buyers in Europe pay for gas in roubles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)